AGM Belief Revision, Semantically: Two-Way Representation Theorem

 For the second item, let $\releq{\abst}$ be the corresponding min-expressible assignment and $\circ_{\releq{\abst}}$ as provided in Definition~\ref{def:minfinite}.
 By construction, $\circ_{\releq{\abst}}$ is compatible with $\releq{\abst}$.
 Proposition~\ref{lem:lfa2_new} implies that $\circ_{\releq{\abst}}$ satisfies \postulate{G1}--\postulate{G6}. \qedhere \end{proof}

-As an aside, note that the above theorem also implies that every min-expressible min-friendly faithful assignment is compatible \textbf{only} with AGM base change operators.
-This is due to the fact that, one the one hand, any such assignment fully determines the corresponding compatible base change operator model-theoretically and, on the other hand, \postulate{G1}--\postulate{G6} are purely model-theoretic conditions.
+As an aside, note that the above theorem also implies that every min-expressible min-friendly faithful assignment is compatible \textbf{only} with \sauerwald{base change operators that satisfy \postulate{G1}--\postulate{G6}}.
+This is due to the fact that, on the one hand, any such assignment fully determines the corresponding compatible base change operator model-theoretically and, on the other hand, \postulate{G1}--\postulate{G6} are purely model-theoretic conditions.

 Continuing our running example, we observe that $ \releq{\K_\mathrm{Ex}}^{\circ_\mathrm{Ex}} $ is also a min-expressible relation.

 \begin{example}[continuation of Example \ref{ex:orderByEx2}] Consider again $ \releq{\abst}^{\circ_\mathrm{Ex}} $, and observe that $ \releq{\abst}^{\circ_\mathrm{Ex}} $ is compatible with $ \circ_\mathrm{Ex} $, e.g. $ \Mod{\K_\mathrm{Ex}\circ_\mathrm{Ex}\G}=\min(\Mod{\G},\releq{\K_\mathrm{Ex}}^{\circ_\mathrm{Ex}}) $.
 Thus, for every belief base $ \G \in \MC{P}(\MC{L}_\mathrm{Ex}) $, the minimum $ \min(\G,\releq{\K_\mathrm{Ex}}^{\circ_\mathrm{Ex}}) $ yields a set expressible by a belief base.
 Theorem~\ref{thm:rep1} guarantees us that $ \circ_\mathrm{Ex} $ satisfies \postulate{G1}--\postulate{G6}, as $ \releq{\abst}^{\circ_\mathrm{Ex}} $ is a faithful min-expressible and min-friendly assignment. \end{example}